Buckeyes are bite-sized confections, made with creamy peanut butter and sweet chocolate. They are completely irresistible!

 Do you believe in love at first site?
-After seeing these babies, I do.
+After tasting buckeyes, I do.

-Buckeye balls are one of those treats that I had been eyeing up for far too long.
+Buckeyes are one of those treats that I have been eyeing up for far too long.
 I found myself lost in long debates (with myself) over whether or not to make these dangerous little treats.

 From Baked Explorations

 - 1 cup graham cracker crumbs (about 14 graham crackers)

 - 3 cups confectioners’ sugar

 - 10 tbs (1 1/4 sticks) unsalted butter, melted and cooled

 - 12 ounces good-quality dark chocolate (60 – 72%), coarsely chopped